bbbbbr/romusage/README.md

     Unless specified with -m/-e they *do not* factor regions lacking complete ranges in the Map/Noi/Ihx file, for example Shadow OAM and Stack.
   * IHX files can only detect overlaps, not detect memory region overflows.
+  * CDB file output ONLY counts (most) data from C sources.
+    It cannot count functions and data from ASM and LIBs, so bank totals may be incorrect/missing.
 ```